 - social - what is the error rate deemed acceptable by the managers of an industrial site in a case of automatic piloting of a very expensive machine?
 Trust is at the core of the matter, but the understanding of the issue is also generational.
 It is necessary to know how to be pedagogical in order to convince and not try to replace the human being.
 We are in a support approach with a strong energy component.

-What are the special AI features developed by METRON?
+What are the specificities of the AI developed by METRON?

 Ontology, in short